Overview of the BibleIncludes Summary of Time between the Testaments

 [TOC] [Top of Page]

-Intertestamental history is generally accepted as the period between the conquests of Alexander the Great (334 BC) and the end of the Bar Kochba Revolt (135 AD).
+Intertestamental history is generally accepted as the period between the conquests of Alexander the Great (334 BC) and the first recorded events of the New Testament.
+NT era history often extends past the last events of the NT to the end of the Bar Kochba Revolt (135 AD).
 In Biblical timeline, this would correspond from 100 years after the close of the OT to about 40 years after the last NT book was written.
 Many of the events in this section are a fulfillment of the prophecies found in the OT book of Daniel.

 At the close of the OT, the Jews were living in Palestine (aka Israel, aka Judea) under the rule of the Persian Empire.
 In 332 BC, the Greeks assumed power through the military exploits of Alexander the Great.
 Alexander’s conquests spread the Greek Culture (Hellenism), and Koine (common) Greek became the language of the land (later becoming the language of the NT).
 Hellenism emphasized education, athletics, art and philosophy.
 Upon Alexander’s sudden death in 323 BC, his kingdoms were divided among his four generals.
 After twenty years of constant wars, the Ptolemies gained control of Palestine from 301 BC to 198 BC.
 During this time, the Jews experienced a relatively peaceful period of freedom of government and religion.